GoogleChrome/developer.chrome.com/site/en/docs/apps/app_frameworks/index.md

 ### Model {: #model }

-Model is where the application’s data objects are stored.
-The model doesn’t know anything about views and controllers.
+Model is where the application's data objects are stored.
+The model doesn't know anything about views and controllers.
 When a model changes, typically it will notify its observers that a change has occurred.

-To understand this further, let’s use the Todo list app, a simple, one page web app that tracks your task list.
+To understand this further, let's use the Todo list app, a simple, one page web app that tracks your task list.

 {% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/7WQXOcG3PNRhnsjnsvjx.png", alt="model-view-controller", height="366", width="444" %}